infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/testing/async-data/README.md

 # Async data helper

-If and when returning mocked data from testing service user should avoid using something like:
+If and when returning mocked data from the testing service, users should avoid doing something like this:

 ```ts
 public getData(data: TData): Observable<TData>{